Prosecutors: Army official at Mar-a-Lago uploaded suspected child porn to Russian website

 “There is a blackmail concern as well as a targeting risk, especially given his access to communications,” David Kris, an assistant attorney general for national security in the Obama administration and founder of consulting firm Culper Partners, said in an email Friday.
 “This is a problem.”

-Ciccarella was not charged with uploading the sexually explicit images to the Internet, but when questioned by federal agents on March 8, 2018, near Mar-a-Lago, he made false statements about his use of an email address associated with his internet username, according to court documents.
+Ciccarella was not charged with uploading the sexually explicit images to the Internet, but when questioned by federal agents on March 8, 2018, near Mar-a-Lago, he made false statements about his use of the email address associated with his Internet username, according to court documents.

-A federal judge in U.S. District Court for the Southern District of Florida sentenced Ciccarella to probation and also ordered him to undergo sex offender treatment and disclose all internet passwords to his probation officer.
+On Friday, a federal judge in U.S. District Court for the Southern District of Florida sentenced Ciccarella to probation and also ordered him to undergo sex offender treatment and disclose all Internet passwords to his probation officer.
 Ciccarella is not allowed to have unsupervised contact with minors or with the victim, and he must perform 100 hours of community service, Judge Donald Middlebrooks ruled.

 “This was the last place I thought I would be,” Ciccarella said in court, according to the Post.
 “I will forever regret my actions.”